About Mend Counseling

 Peter Cappon (He/Him)

-Peter’s clients start with a problem that sounds like “I don’t understand why I—”.
-They include creatives who are stuck, deep thinkers, and everyday people like parents, partners, or friends.
-His work emphasizes interpersonal patterns and the here-and-now.
-His clients rediscover purpose, recreate authentic spirituality, let go of survivor’s guilt, heal from trauma, and so much more.
-The results are more self awareness, connection, inspiration, and freedom.
+Peter’s clients often begin with a question that sounds like “I don’t understand why I…”.
+They include creatives who feel stuck, deep thinkers, and everyday people like parents, partners, or friends.
+His work emphasizes interpersonal patterns and the here and now.
+Clients rediscover purpose, release survivor’s guilt, heal from trauma, and experience greater self-awareness, connection, inspiration, and freedom.

 • Close-up photo of woman with short brown hair smiling, wearing a dark blue strap top with a white strap, against a light background.